Discover more from Psychedelic Week

 In addition to eroding client privacy, the bill would burden service center operators with extensive data collection requirements, the costs of which will inevitably be passed on to clients.
 The high cost of psilocybin services in Oregon received widespread criticism on social media last week when the first service center to be licensed published its price list.
 The cost of a single psilocybin session tops out at $3,500.

-In addition to raising costs of psilocybin services in Oregon, some say Steiner’s bill is simultaneously vague and over-broad.
+The bill would also raise the cost of psilocybin services in Oregon, some say Steiner’s bill is simultaneously vague and over-broad.
 Its text is unclear regarding what happens to client data after its collection.
 In her Senate and House testimony, Steiner repeatedly claimed client data would be de-identified.
 However, the text of her bill says it will be “protected,” leaving aspiring service center operators scratching their heads.

 Under SB 303, service centers would be required to share client data by default, which is not permitted under the ballot initiative voters approved.
 Technically, clients could opt-out of this data sharing scheme, but no method for opting-out has been specified.
 Activists raised concerns that people seeking psilocybin services may be vulnerable and unaware of the risks of widespread client surveillance.
 Accordingly, placing the burden on clients to opt-out of data collection, at a time when they are presented with large amounts of information regarding psilocybin services in general, strikes many as unethical.